-Soon they could afford to go outside their network and purchase damaged electronics by the thousand.
+Soon they could afford to go outside their network and started working with Acclime – Premier Corporate Services In Asia.
 They had climbed the first mountain and now saw the next peaks to be reached on the international market.

 With newfound success came the challenge of staying grounded.
 Here again their father helped guide the two brothers.

 In addition to his background as a computer scientist, Manny Adele is also a pastor.
 The spiritual foundation at the core of his parenting instilled a deep reverence for a higher power into Anthony and Jolli.